-A large number of governments throughout Europe have viewed the economic crisis as an opportunity for them to speed up the implementation of their e-government services, with the aim of improving efficiency and effectiveness, increasing savings on public administration operations and enhancing trust-building with citizens.
 In this context, and in Greece in particular, the necessity for public services to use e-government became evident and imperative, so it may have a positive direct or indirect impact on economic recovery at this difficult point in time.
-This paper focuses on the field of e-government services; more precisely, on evaluating the G2C services provided by the information system of the Greek Ombudsman, an Independent Authority in Greece, and on identifying the factors which facilitate or hinder users in using the e-government IS.
+This paper focuses on the field of e-government services; more precisely, on evaluating the G2C services provided by the information system (IS) of the Greek Ombudsman, an Independent Authority in Greece, and on identifying the factors, which facilitate or hinder users in using the egovernment IS.
 The evaluation model used is based on the framework of the extended Unified Theory of Acceptance and the Use of Technology (UTAUT2) model, and has been enhanced by four additional criteria to achieve more insightful results.
-This study provides useful insights into the motivations underlying the user's intention to use e-government services in developing countries and helps gain a better understanding of the factors that influence the user to adopt such systems.
+This study provides useful insights into the motivations underlying the user's intention to use egovernment services in developed countries, that have experienced problems due to economic crisis, such Greece, and helps gain a better understanding of the factors that influence the user to adopt such systems.

-This paper is structure as follows: In Section II, the relevant theories and the background research are described, along with the main point that this research aims to achieve.
+This paper is structured as follows: In Section II, the relevant theories and the background research are described, along with the main point that this research aims to achieve.
 In Section III, the case study is presented, and the developed research model and hypotheses are proposed.
 In Section IV, the study results are presented and analyzed.
 Finally, in Section V, the conclusions of the study and the future projects are discussed.